• Skip to primary navigation

 • Scrape down the sides and bottom of the bowl and then stir in sour cream, vanilla extract, and coconut extract.

-• Using a spatula and stirring by hand (I don’t recommend using an electric mixer here as you can accidentally over-mix your ingredients, resulting in a dense, dry cake), stir the dry ingredients into the wet (butter/sugar mixture) until completely combined.
-Scrape the sides and bottom of the bowl to ensure that all of your ingredients are well-combined.
+• Scrape the sides and bottom of the bowl to ensure that all of your ingredients are well-combined.
 Set aside.

 • Divide batter evenly into prepared cake pans.

-• Bake on 350F (175C) for 27-30 minutes or until a toothpick inserted in the center comes out mostly clean or with a few moist crumbs (no wet batter).
+• Bake on 350F (175C) for 35-37 minutes or until a toothpick inserted in the center comes out mostly clean or with a few moist crumbs (no wet batter).

 Frosting

-• Add flour, one Tablespoon at a time, beating on medium speed for 15 seconds after each addition.
+• Add flour, one tablespoon at a time, beating on medium speed for 15 seconds after each addition.
 Scrape down sides and bottom of bowl and beat again for 20 seconds.

 • Add coconut milk and vanilla extract and stir to combine